userbradley/documentation.breadnet.co.uk/docs/kb/linux-cli/your-xcode-is-too-outdated.md

 title: Your Xcode is too outdated.
 ---

-# Your Xcode is too outdated.
+# Your Xcode is too outdated

 ## Why

 This is an error that comes up after a major upgrade

 You will see the below error

 ```text
 Error: Your Xcode (14.0.1) is too outdated.